Fractional CMO

 The era of "growth at all costs" is over.
 In 2026, boards are demanding EBITDA discipline alongside revenue growth.
 That shift changes everything about how you should structure your marketing leadership.

 A full-time CMO carries a total cost of €150,000 to €250,000+ per year in salary alone.
 Add recruitment fees, onboarding time, and a typical tenure of around 18 months, and the ROI on that hire becomes uncertain fast.
+A fractional CMO gives you senior expertise, faster execution, and a predictable monthly cost.
+Here is why more European scale-ups are choosing this model.

 The real cost of a full-time CMO hire